In this article, we will cover the causes, symptoms, and treatment of schizophrenia.

 These factors are often blamed for the onset of the disease, when really it was the other way round - the disease caused the crisis.
 Therefore, it is extremely difficult to know whether schizophrenia caused certain stresses or occurred as a result of them.

-Cannabis and LSD are known to cause schizophrenia relapses.
-For people with a predisposition to a psychotic illness such as schizophrenia, usage of cannabis may trigger the first episode.
+Marijuana and LSD are known to cause schizophrenia relapses.
+Additionally, for people with a predisposition to a psychotic illness such as schizophrenia, usage of cannabis may trigger the first episode.

 Some researchers believe that certain prescription drugs, such as steroids and stimulants, can cause psychosis.